This Is Exactly How Much Water You Should Drink Every Day, According to Experts

 Apart from alcohol, fluids from food and non-water beverage sources represent about 20 percent of your hydration needs.
 Sackmann says the best sources to replace electrolytes and hydrate naturally are bananas, potatoes, watermelon, spinach, blueberries, broccoli and grapefruit.

 Another good choice for athletes is chocolate milk, she adds, especially after a workout.
-A 2018 meta-analysis in the European Journal of Clinical Nutrition found that the beverage provided similar or superior results compared with other recovery drinks.
+A 2018 meta-analysis in the European Journal of Clinical Nutrition found that the beverage provided similar or superior results compared to other recovery drinks.

 For more expert-backed nutrition advice, be sure to download the Nike Training Club App!